 Traction and Stage: Where Should Your Startup Be?

-- Between Seed and Series A
+- Fall between Seed and Series A

-- Demonstrating tangible market traction
+- Show clear market traction

 Is Your Product Scalable with a Large Market?